lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

     By default, the value
     of :math:`\epsilon_\text{1-5} = 5.941\,\text{kcal/mol}` would
-    be extremely high (compare to the water-water energy :math:`\epsilon_\text{1-1} = 0.185199\,\text{kcal/mol}`),
+    be extremely high (compared to the water-water energy :math:`\epsilon_\text{1-1} = 0.185199\,\text{kcal/mol}`),
     which would make the surface extremely hydrophilic.
     The walls were made less hydrophilic by reducing the